sigsum/sigsum/witness.md

 A co-signature consists of three fields, separated by a single space character:

 1. The hex-encoded hash of the witness public key
+  * A key hash, rather than the full public key, is used to motivate monitors and end-users to locate the appropriate key and make an explicit trust decision.
 2. The time at which the co-signature was generated, ASCII-encoded as a decimal number
 3. The hex-encoded signature from the witness key of a `cosigned_tree_head` with